Find a Law Firm

 Find an Approved Solicitor on the Family Building Society Conveyancing Panel

-FAQs for the Family Building Society Conveyancing Panel
+Examples of recent questions relating to the Family Building Society Conveyancing Panel

 A precondition to being on the Family Building Society approved panel is to comply with the CML Handbook requirements (last updated for this lender on Family Building Society) which do require that your lawyer disclose any incorrect assumptions in the lender’s valuation report and the legal papers.
-Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for both parties.
+Should you refuse to allow your lawyer to make the appropriate notification then your lawyer will have no choice but to discontinue acting for you.